sve1tik/AnimeSite/README.md

 - **Anilibria v3 API**: The data source for all anime information.
 - **Axios**: A promise-based HTTP client for making requests to the Anilibria API.

+##In the future:

+- Make the site responsive

 ### This was my first Vue 3 project, and I'm open to feedback on how to improve it.